emergentpropertiesblog/emergentpropertiesblog.github.io/_posts/2025-03-07-beyond-evolution.md

 Here's a citation example [[1]](#ref1).

 [^fn1]: {% include footnote.html
-    content="To the point where the idea of biological "teleology" is in many ways controversial (saying, for example, that an organism "wants" to adapt to a new environment) and is avoided in much scientific literature." author="Daniel Rubin"
+    content="To the point where the idea of biological 'teleology' is in many ways controversial (saying, for example, that an organism "wants" to adapt to a new environment) and is avoided in much scientific literature." author="Daniel Rubin"
     id="fn1" %}

 [^fn2]: {% include footnote.html
-    content="It is intriguing that, in the case of some of these "dead-ends," we see a clear role for evolution (for example, an immunocompromised patient colonized by an opportunistic pathogen that is "evolving" yet is not transmissible).
-Spoilers for the last part of the article - a similar concept could be applied to something like learning, where it is very possible to develop knowledge in such a way that is very difficult to "unlearn." author="Daniel Rubin"
+    content="It is intriguing that, in the case of some of these 'dead-ends', we see a clear role for evolution (for example, an immunocompromised patient colonized by an opportunistic pathogen that is "evolving" yet is not transmissible).
+Spoilers for the last part of the article - a similar concept could be applied to something like learning, where it is very possible to develop knowledge in such a way that is very difficult to 'unlearn.' author="Daniel Rubin"
     id="fn2" %}